 Strains vs. Species: What’s The Difference?

-The term “species” refers to a scientific classification of mushrooms that have identical genetics.
+The term “species” refers to a scientific classification of mushrooms with identical genetics.
 Different species can look different and have different potencies and growing habits, and these differences are often attributed to the species’ genetics.

 The term “strain” refers to genetic samples within a species that produce different traits or characteristics.
 The variances between strains can include anything from appearance (colors stem or cap sizes, etc.) to potency and chemical makeup.

-The strain terminology is used to differentiate between genetic samples of plants that humans use for recreational and medicinal purposes as well.
-For example, the cannabis strains Northern Lights, Girl Scout Cookies, and Purple Haze all look different, grow differently, and have varying levels of THC and CBD, yet they all belong to the Cannabis sativa genus and species.
+The strain terminology is used to differentiate between genetic samples of plants that humans use for recreational and medicinal purposes.
+For example, the cannabis strains Northern Lights, Girl Scout Cookies, and Purple Haze all look different, grow differently, and have varying levels of THC and CBD.
+Yet, they all belong to the Cannabis sativa genus and species.

 Quezon Shrooms Potency & Psilocybin Content